-Finally the much awaited blonde entered carrying a large serving platter in one hand and a rice pot with a handled lid in the other.
+Finally the much awaited blonde entered, carrying a large serving platter in one hand and a rice pot with a handled lid in the other.
 The food was served and dinner conversation started.
 Naruto and Gaara enjoyed telling Temari about their pranks.
 For Gaara it was the first time he had been able to enjoy a conversation over a meal.
-And for Naruto it was the first time anybody had actually laughed about a prank story with out a lecture following.
-Temari had a major fit of giggles at Gaara's enthusiastic description of Baki-sensei apologizing and being forced into a date, although it seemed she was the only one who realized what he was being force into, the pranksters thought he was just paying for a poor girl's next meal.
+And for Naruto it was the first time anybody had actually laughed about a prank story without a lecture following.
+Temari had a major fit of giggles at Gaara's enthusiastic description of Baki-sensei apologizing and being forced into a date, although it seemed she was the only one who realized what he was really being forced into, the pranksters thought he was just paying for a poor girl's next meal.

 Haku also told the rest of his observations from the initial negotiations.
 And everybody noted that the old sage was still in a meeting now.